MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// Printer's duplex settings.
 See `COREWEBVIEW2_PRINT_SIDE` for descriptions
   /// of print sides.
 The default value is `COREWEBVIEW2_PRINT_SIDE_SINGLE`.
-  /// This property is ignored by the PrintToPdf and PrintToPdfStream methods.
+  /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT PrintSide([out, retval] COREWEBVIEW2_PRINT_SIDE* value);

   /// Set the `PrintSide` property.